Kaʻimi Fairbairn: Professional career

-After not being selected in the 2016 NFL Draft, Fairbairn signed with the Houston Texans.
+After not being selected in the 2016 NFL draft, Fairbairn signed with the Houston Texans.
 However, he spent all of 2016 on injured reserve with an injured quadriceps.

-In 2017, he was named the Texans' starting kicker over Nick Novak.
+In 2017, Fairbairn was named the Texans' starting kicker over Nick Novak.
 Fairbairn had attempted all of the team's field goals during the preseason, and he had a stronger leg and deeper kickoffs than the incumbent.
-In Week 4, against the Tennessee Titans, he converted six-of-seven extra points and all three field goal attempts.
+During a Week 4 57–14 victory over the Tennessee Titans, Fairbairn converted six-of-seven extra points and all three field goal attempts.
 As a rookie, he converted 32 of 35 extra point attempts and 20 of 25 field goal attempts.

-In Week 15 of the 2018 season, Fairbairn kicked five field goals and two extra points in a 29–22 win over the New York Jets, earning him AFC Special Teams Player of the Week.
+In Week 15 of the 2018 season, Fairbairn kicked five field goals and two extra points during a 29–22 road victory over the New York Jets, earning him American Football Conference (AFC) Special Teams Player of the Week.
 He earned AFC Special Teams Player of the Month for December.
 On the season, Fairbairn did not miss a kick inside of 40 yards and led the league in points scored (150), field goals made (37)—which was also a franchise record—and field goals attempted (42).
 The Texans won the AFC South with a 11–5 record.
-In the Wild Card Round against the Indianapolis Colts, he converted one extra point in his playoff debut, a 21–7 loss.
+During the Wild Card Round against the Indianapolis Colts, he converted one extra point in his playoff debut, a 21–7 loss.

 On March 11, 2019, the Texans placed a second-round restricted free agent tender on Fairbairn.
 He began the 2019 season slowly while adjusting to a new holder, punter Bryan Anger, who replaced Trevor Daniel.
 Fairbairn made his last seven field goals to finish the season connecting on 20 of 25 field goals and 40 of 45 extra points.
-In the first round of the playoffs, he made a game-winning 28-yard field goal with 3:20 left in overtime for a 22–19 win over the Buffalo Bills.
+In the Wild Card Round, Fairbairn made a game-winning 28-yard field goal with 3:20 left in overtime for a 22–19 victory over the Buffalo Bills.

 On March 10, 2020, Fairbairn was signed to a four-year, $17.65 million contract by the Texans.
+He converted 37 of 40 extra point attempts and 27 of 31 field goal attempts on the 2020 season.